The Normal Heart Rhythm

 Some people live for years with atrial fibrillation without problems.
 However, atrial fibrillation can lead to future problems:

 - Because the atria are beating rapidly and irregularly, blood does not flow through them as quickly.
 This makes the blood more likely to clot.
-If a clot is pumped out of the heart, it can travel to the brain, resulting in a stroke.
+If a clot is pumped out of the heart, it can travel to the brain, resulting in a stroke, or to the lungs, causing a pulmonary embolism.
 People with atrial fibrillation are 5 to 7 times more likely to have a stroke than the general population.
 Clots can also travel to other parts of the body (kidneys, heart, intestines), and cause other damage.

 - Atrial fibrillation can decrease the heart’s pumping ability.
 The irregularity can make the heart work less efficiently.
 In addition, atrial fibrillation that occurs over a long period of time can significantly weaken the heart and lead to heart failure.